Applications of Borel-definable homological algebra to locally compact groups: Introduction

-A number of difficulties arise in the process of extending the $\mathrm{Ext}$ functor from discrete to topological settings.
-A first one is that, unlike discrete abelian groups, locally compact abelian groups, for example, do not form an abelian category.
-The description of a suitable relaxation of the notion of an abelian category to that of a \emph{quasi-abelian category} in Schneiders \cite{schneiders_quasi-abelian_1999} (building on the work of Beilinson--Bernstein--Deligne \cite{beilinson_faisceaux_1982}) essentially addresses this issue: locally compact abelian groups form a quasi-abelian category, as do many other important categories of algebraic structures endowed with a topology, such as Polish abelian groups or Banach spaces.
-Schneiders also introduced a canonical way of enlarging a quasi-abelian category to an abelian one.
-Such an \textquotedblleft abelian envelope\textquotedblright\ $\mathrm{LH}( \mathcal{A})$ of a quasi-abelian category $\mathcal{A}$ is called the \emph{left heart of $\mathcal{A}$}.
-(More precisely, $\mathrm{LH}( \mathcal{A}) $ is the heart of the derived category of $\mathcal{A}$ with respect to its canonical left truncation structure.)
+In this paper we consider \emph{quasi-abelian categories }as in \cite {schneiders_quasi-abelian_1999} as a framework to study categories of algebraic structures endowed with a topology.
+Locally compact abelian groups form a quasi-abelian category, as do many other important categories of algebraic structures endowed with a topology, such as Polish abelian groups or Banach spaces.
+The monograph \cite{schneiders_quasi-abelian_1999} presents a canonical way of enlarging a quasi-abelian category to an abelian one.
+Such an \textquotedblleft abelian envelope\textquotedblright\ $\mathrm{ LH}(\mathcal{A})$ of a quasi-abelian category $\mathcal{A}$ is called the \emph{left heart of $\mathcal{A}$}.
+More precisely, $\mathrm{LH}(\mathcal{A} ) $ is the heart of the derived category of $\mathcal{A}$ with respect to its canonical left truncation structure.
+A different \textquotedblleft completion\textquotedblright\ of the category of locally compact groups---its \emph{ample closure }as a Morita category---is considered in \cite{rump_ample_2021}.

-A second difficulty arising in the development of homological invariants such as $\mathrm{Ext}$ for locally compact abelian groups is the fact that this category, in stark contrast to that of discrete abelian groups, does not have enough injective or projective objects.
-This problem was partially resolved by Hoffmann and Spitzweck \cite{hoffmann_homological_2007}, who showed that one may in this context replace injective resolutions with suitable \textquotedblleft approximately injective\textquotedblright\ resolutions.
+A second difficulty arising in the development of homological invariants such as $\mathrm{Ext}$ for locally compact abelian groups is the fact that this category, in stark contrast to the category of discrete abelian groups, does not have enough injective or projective objects.
+This problem was partially resolved by Hoffmann and Spitzweck \cite{hoffmann_homological_2007} , who showed that one may in this context replace injective resolutions with suitable \textquotedblleft approximately injective\textquotedblright\ resolutions.
 They thereby succeeded in formulating the functor $\mathrm{Ext}$ for locally compact abelian groups within the framework of derived homological algebra, by identifying it as the cohomological right derived functor of $\mathrm{Hom}$ \cite[Section 2.2, Definition 1.4] {verdier_categories_1977}.
-They came just short of showing that the functor $ \mathrm{Hom}$ for locally compact abelian groups admits a total right derived functor as well \cite[Section 2.2, Definition 1.2] {verdier_categories_1977}.